Microsoft engineering manager interviews are really challenging. The questions are difficult, specific to Microsoft, and cover a wide range of topics.

 3.2.1 Behavioral interview preparation

-For behavioral interviews, we recommend learning our step-by-step method for answering this type of question.
+For behavioral interviews, we recommend consulting our leadership, people management, and program/project management primers for tech interviews, as well as learning our step-by-step method for answering this type of question.
 You'll find the method in our Facebook-specific behavioral interview guide, but it's applicable to any company.

 Here’s a summary: